arpeggito/Kinesis_DataStream_Pipeline/README.md

 2. Partitioning Strategy:

     - **Approach:** Partition data in S3 based on event_type and created_datetime.
 Adjust partitioning strategy based on changes in event volume.
-    - **Scalability:** Horizontal scaling with AWS services like S3 ensures performance as the volume increases or decreases.
+    - **Scalability:** Horizontal scaling with AWS services like Kinesis on-demand mode, Lambda and S3 ensures performance as the volume increases or decreases.

 3. Data Storage Format: